itsagongshow/url-shortener/README.md

 - AWS Regional throttling

 ### Minimizing Costs
 Setting DynamoDB to use `use-demand` should reduce cost but should be monitored in case there is a sudden increase in load.
-However, I do not think this feature should have a sudden increase in cost.
-Also there really is only one table usage for this feature.
+However, currently there really is only one table in the DB.
 Another way to reduce cost is preferrably to setup DynamoDB is a zone with lesser costs.
 You can also use CloudFront to reduce data transfer costs.
 Although in this case, I'm not sure that is necessary.
+You can also limit how many API calls users can over time.

 ### Security
 You can protect the API but limiting where you can access it such us locking it behind the VPN.
 Also using a Lambda Authorizer should be able to control who can perform what.
 You can also setup a firewall and set throttling targets.